As well as the things you’ll see me talking about regularly on the blog, I have other projects I’m undertaking in the background – my labours of love:

-I’ve recently started a new series which I’m calling The Curious Little Mind to tie in with the blog name.
+I’ve recently started a new series recommending moral story books for children.
 The idea behind it is to share and review children’s books designed to support difficult conversations, which we and other parents love.
 It’s still early days, but all being well it might just become my proudest achievement.

 The plan is to have regular reviews, including guests slots from some of my favourite bloggers, and in time I’ll also add a resources page.
 You can read more about the project here.